sirfifer/voicelearn-ios/curriculum/README.md

 ## Contributing

-VLCF is currently part of the VoiceLearn project.
+VLCF is currently part of the UnaMentis project.
 Contributions are welcome:

 1. **Schema improvements**: Propose changes via issues
 2. **Example content**: Submit new curriculum examples